aryajoyo/testAr/deepar-resources/README.md

 2. Create a project: https://developer.deepar.ai/projects.
 3. Add a web app to the project.
 Note that you need to specify the domain name which you plan to use for hosting the app.

-> ⚠️ Note that license key is only required when deploying to production (non-localhost) domain.
+> ⚠️ The license key property is required both in a production and development (localhost) environment.
+Development sessions will not count towards your monthly active usage.

 ## Installation